As a learning community centred in Christ, we walk hand in hand with God on our journey in faith.

 HANDS ON, MINDS ON!

 At English Martyrs’ Catholic School, science is an exciting and engaging core subject in which all pupils thrive through enjoyment and curiosity.
 There is a real buzz amongst pupils for the subject; we have successfully raised its profile through enrichment, whilst ensuring access to a high-quality science education.
-With key knowledge and practical investigations at the heart of the curriculum, we create a ‘hands on, mind on’ approach allowing pupils to learn through questioning, exploration, analysis and explanation.
+With key knowledge and skills at the heart of the curriculum, we create a ‘hands on, minds on’ approach allowing pupils to learn through questioning, exploration, analysis and explanation.

 Our science curriculum is also underpinned by the understanding of: we are ‘Global Citizens’ and commit to the 17 Global Goals set by the UN to be reached by 2030.
 Through our lessons, we make ourselves aware of our impact on the world around us and consider ways in which we can contribute towards achieving some of these goals in hope for a better future for our planet and all its inhabitants.